matuteiglesias/journal/content/Dev/2024-03-05_Resolved_Git_Commit_Attribution_and_Author_Issues.md

 ## 📅 2024-03-05 — Session: Resolved Git Commit Attribution and Author Issues

 **🕒 00:00–00:50**
-**🏷️ Labels**: Git, Version_Control, Commit_Management, Troubleshooting
+**🏷️ Labels**: Git, Version_Control, Commit_Amendment, Rebase, Github
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to address and resolve issues related to [[Git]] commit attribution and author information, ensuring that all contributions are correctly recognized on GitHub.
+The primary goal of this session was to address and resolve issues related to [[Git]] commit attribution and author information in a repository.
+This included ensuring that all commits were correctly attributed to the user's GitHub profile and correcting any past author information errors.

 ### Key Activities
-- A structured commit sequence was established to manage repository updates effectively.
+- **Structured Commit Sequence**: Implemented a systematic approach to organizing and committing changes in the repository, including deleting old files, updating existing ones, and adding new content.
-- [[Troubleshooting]] steps were implemented to resolve GitHub contribution issues caused by email configuration errors.
+- **[[Troubleshooting]] Contribution Issues**: Identified and resolved GitHub contribution recognition issues caused by incorrect email configuration in [[Git]] commits.
-- Detailed guides were followed to fix [[Git]] commit attribution problems by configuring local [[Git]] settings and amending previous commits.
+- **Fixing Attribution Issues**: Added email addresses to local [[Git]] configuration and retroactively corrected previous commits to ensure proper attribution.
-- Practical strategies were employed to handle unstaged changes while correcting author information in [[Git]] commits.
+- **Handling Unstaged Changes**: Developed a strategy for managing unstaged changes while correcting author information, emphasizing the importance of backing up work.
-- The `git commit --amend` command was utilized to amend commits, and interactive rebase techniques were applied to correct author information across the commit history.
+- **Amending Commits**: Used `git commit --amend` and interactive rebase to amend author information in past commits, ensuring all changes were correctly reflected in the remote repository.
-- Steps to exit the Nano text editor without saving changes and using shortcuts were also reviewed.
+- **Interactive Rebase**: Conducted an interactive rebase starting from the first commit using the `--root` option to amend author information for all commits.

 ### Achievements
-- Successfully resolved [[Git]] commit attribution issues by ensuring correct email configuration and amending previous commits.
+- Successfully corrected author information in all relevant [[Git]] commits.
-- Corrected author information in past commits using interactive rebase, ensuring accurate representation of contributions.
+- Ensured that all amended commits were correctly attributed to the user's GitHub profile.
-- Enhanced understanding of [[Git]] workflows and command-line operations, including the use of Nano editor and interactive rebase.
+- Improved understanding and execution of [[Git]] workflows, including commit amendments and interactive rebase.

 ### Pending Tasks
-- Review and ensure that all repositories have the correct email configuration to prevent future attribution issues.
+- Verify that all changes are correctly reflected in the remote repository and that no further attribution issues exist.
-- Continue refining [[Git]] workflows to streamline commit management and author attribution processes.
+- Continue monitoring for any new issues that may arise in future commits.